corona-warn-app/cwa-server/docs/SUBMISSION.md

 ## Submission Application Properties
 Starting with version 2.8 there is now the possibility to submit encrypted check-ins.
 For this a new property ```unencrypted-checkins-enabled```is included.
-This flag is used to control whether check-ins ( which is the current default) are still allowed.
+This flag is used to control whether check-ins ( which is the current default) are still allowed or not accepted anymore.

 ```yaml
 unencrypted-checkins-enabled: <true or false>
 ```
 #### Additional Note
-**Not to be confused** with [```EVREG_UNENCRYPTED_CHECKINS_ENABLED```](../services/distribution/src/main/resources/application.yaml) from the distribution service which indicates for the mobile clients which feature is enabled.
+**Not to be confused** with [```EVREG_UNENCRYPTED_CHECKINS_ENABLED```](../services/distribution/src/main/resources/application.yaml) from the distribution service which indicates for the mobile clients which feature is enabled and is of type ```Integer ```.